-Chronic obstructive pulmonary disease, better known as COPD), is actually a group of diseases including emphysema, chronic bronchitis, specific types of bronchiectasis, and even severe asthma.
+Chronic obstructive pulmonary disease, better known as COPD, is actually a group of diseases including emphysema, chronic bronchitis, specific types of bronchiectasis, and even severe asthma.
 Emphysema is most often caused over time by many years of smoking or exposure to second-hand smoke, environmental hazards, or other pollutants.
 Chronic bronchitis, another form of COPD, may also be a result of smoking or exposure, and often occurs earlier in life than emphysema does.
+Diagnosing emphysema or COPD properly is important for helping individuals find appropriate treatments to help manage their symptoms.

 Chest X-rays are usually the first test used to determine if a diagnosis of advanced emphysema or COPD is correct and to rule out some other potential causes of shortness of breath.
 A chest X-ray, however, may show normal findings even if a patient does have emphysema or COPD.